gregfelice/cvc-ansible-playbooks/README.md

 ## Current Sprint Goals

 * On 6 boxes from EIT Arch lab, all centos, demonstrate the following
   * HA Proxy as load balancer
   * JBoss as app server in cluster of 2 (work on single first)
   * Bind in EIT lab as DNS
   * Self signed SSL deployed to ?
   * All wrapped with orchestration (see lamp / haproxy example)
 * Work the following issues in parallel with above, report on progress
- * vSphere guest provisioning
+  * vSphere guest provisionin g
   * F5 load balancers
   * Verisign API based CA signed SSL certs

 # Getting off the ground